skinos7/tiger7/project/wifi/nsta.md

                                                             // [ tkip ] for TKIP
                                                             // [ tkipaes ] for auto
     "wpa_key":"WPA key",                   // [ string ], The value is a string of at least 8 characters.
 This parameter is mandatory if the "secure" be "wpapsk" or "wpa2psk" or "wpapskwpa2psk"
+    "ssid_disable":"disable the ssid"      // [ "disable", "enable" ], disable the local ssid when connected

 }
 ```